papotte/stundenzettel/README.md

 firebase apphosting:secrets:set NEXT_PUBLIC_FIREBASE_API_KEY
 ```

-### 2. Deploy Your Application
+### 2. Deploy Your Application Manually

-After setting all your secrets, deploy your application to Firebase App Hosting:
+After setting all your secrets, you can deploy your application to Firebase App Hosting from your local machine:

 ```bash
 firebase deploy --only apphosting
 ```

+See the **CI/CD with GitHub Actions** section for details on automated deployments.

 ### 3. Deploy Firestore Security Rules